AnonZebra/psychopy-infant-audiovis-et/README.md

 ### Visual stimuli
 The visual stimuli consist of:
 * Faces
     - From the [Chicago Face Database](https://www.chicagofaces.org/)(CFD).
 Note that the actual face images aren't included in this repository, for data sensitivity/copyright reasons.
-Please visit the CFD site to download their material and use it to replace the placeholder images in the subdirectories of 'stimuli/visual/social' yourself.
+Please visit the CFD site to download their material and use it to replace the placeholder images in the subdirectories of 'stimuli/visual/social' yourself (look at the filenames to see which CFD images were used).
 If you do use the CFD material, __please remember to give credit as described on the CFD website__.
 * Man-made objects
     - For attributions, see 'stimuli/stimuli_attributions.xlsx'.
 * Natural objects